mmjulkowska/La_isla_de_tomato/README.md

 The App was coded with R / Shiny.
 The code is freely available at [github](https://github.com/mmjulkowska/La_isla_de_tomato) for use and reproduction or tweaking to your own results.

-If you have any questions about the app - please dont hesitate to contact [me](https://github.com/mmjulkowska?tab=repositories)
+If you have any questions about the app - please dont hesitate to contact [Magdalena Julkowska](https://github.com/mmjulkowska?tab=repositories)

 ## What can you do with this app?